MizaGBF/GBFAP/readme.md

 ### Without a Proxy:
 > [!CAUTION]
-> This is the current way I'm using to host it on Github Pages.
+> Prepare at least 20 GB of disk space, to be safe.

 **Pros:**
-- Faster and not reliant on GBF being available (it will persist even after an eventual EoS).
+- Faster and not reliant on GBF being available (It will persist even after an eventual EoS).

 **Cons:**
-- Requires lost of disk space.
+- Requires lot of disk space.
+- **Sound files aren't downloaded by the updater, currently**.
 - Not fully tested.
-- In particular, sound files aren't downloaded by the updater, currently.

 **Setup:**
 1. Copy/Clone this repo.